Consortis-Geospatial/evrymap/README.md

 -  **editConnectionType** Database type (currently only "MSSQL" or "POSTGRES") values are supported.
 Applies only if loadeditmod is set to true

 -  **editConnection** The database connection to use.
 Should be one of the connection objects defined in the `"connections"` list e.g. "`SampleConnection"`

+-  **loadheader** boolean.
+Defaults to true.
+If false, it hides the header.

 ```
 "connections": [
 	{